- 1. Opportunity to boost super balance

 The government has confirmed downsizing contributions will be counted for the assets and income tests used to determine eligibility for the Age Pension and DVA benefits.
 Downsizers will be moving money out of an exempt asset (their family home), into the non-exempt and assessable environment of their super fund (see also Point 9).

-It’s also worth noting that your super balance (including downsizing contributions), are also used to determine eligibility for residential aged care and home care services.
+It’s also worth noting that your super balance (including downsizing contributions), is also used to determine eligibility for residential aged care and home care services.

 Important: Anyone considering taking advantage of the new downsizing policy should seek professional advice on how it will affect their particular situation before making any decisions.